 Types Of Security Systems For Home Use

-- Infrared sensors that are used to detect movement inside the home.
+- Infrared home security systems – where infrared sensors are used to detect movement inside your home.

-- Perimeter protection that senses whenever someone tries to come into your home through the doors and windows.
+- Perimeter home security systems – that sense whenever someone tries to enter your home through a door or window.

-Perimeter alarms are more popular these days because they have a lower rate of false alarms than the movement detectors inside the home do.
+Perimeter alarms are more popular these days — because they have a lower rate of false alarms than the motion detectors inside the home do.

 In an existing home, a wireless security system is probably your best bet.
 The price is a little more than a hardwired system that is built into a new home, but the cost of running the wires can be quite expensive.